Impact Stories

 It’s a fantastic opportunity for me to showcase my art in one of Rotherham’s most loved landmarks and develop my practice through a six-month residency at the museum’s Test Space.
 I have received a £2,000 cash prize, a materials budget, and one-to-one mentoring with an award-winning visual artist.

-Sophie Ellingham testimonial
+Sophie Ellingham Impact Stories

 After a Children’s Capital of Culture traineeship in 2023, I secured my dream job at Channel 4 last year.
 I now work as a Digital Production Apprentice in 4Studio, the digital side of Channel 4, helping to deliver social sponsorships and social branded entertainment campaigns.